 Teachers should be strongly encouraged to familiarize students with the scoring rubrics prior to the administration in order to help them understand the criteria by which their responses to prompts will be scored.
 These scoring rubrics can be found at https://support.mdassessments.com.
 Only Social Studies 8 rubrics will be available during the actual test.

-It is highly advisable that students use the ELA and mathematics Practice Tests to familiarize themselves with the "Must Answer to Continue" feature on TestNav.
+It is highly recommended that students use the ELA/L and Mathematics Practice Tests to familiarize themselves with the "Must Answer to Continue" functionality on TestNav.

 3.8 Meet with Test Administrators, Proctors, and Accommodators